MicPellegrino/phonons/README.md

-Have you ever dreamed about computing phonons using Neural Network potentials?
+Have you ever dreamed about computing phonons spectra using Neural Network potentials?
 Me neither, but here we are.

 ## Installation of the basic components